shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 - _.a3d = combined image 3D file (330MB per file)
 - _.a3daps = combined image angle sequence file (41.2MB per file)

 We could choose to either use the most detailed scan or the most coarse one to make our prediction.
 The trade-off is the time taken to process the images for training and inference, the most detailed format is 2.26 GB vs. 10.3 MB for the most coarse one.
 The aps format is the least detailed scan with 16 frames of images equally spaced radially.
+Each frame is a monochromatic array of size 512 x 660.

 The data is sensitive because of the nature of the images.
 Due to the confidentiality agreement I cannot display them here.
 It is also quite large in size and could be found on the [Competition Website](https://www.kaggle.com/c/passenger-screening-algorithm-challenge/data).